pamfilico/pamfilico-python-utils/README.md

 #### 4. Move Imports to Top

+# This tool was created because of Claude's bullshit habit of putting imports inside functions

 Extracts all inline imports from inside functions and moves them to the top of Python files.
 This is particularly useful for Flask route files that have imports scattered throughout functions:

 ```bash